Stay fit with the Best Low-Impact Cardio for Bad Knees

 You might be thinking to yourself, "I'm afraid of the pain or possibility of further injury if I exercise."
 I can empathize.
 Doctors, therapists, and trainers would encourage both of us to go for it anyway.

-We need to keep exercises simple.
+We need to keep cardio exercises simple.
 They also need to be low-impact.
 Finally, our routines should avoid sudden changes of angles or range of motion that exasperates what is causing the pain to begin with.

 Health professionals consider cardio workouts a key to maintaining flexibility and strength in your knee and surrounding muscles.
 It is important, however, that your routine stays low-impact and doesn't you to move past your comfortable range of motion.
 The goal is to raise your heart rate without inducing further injury.

 There are a few low-impact exercise machines that you can use at home or in the gym: